The way financial advice is delivered continues to develop through shifting client expectations, regulatory changes, and advances in technology.

-Discussion will focus on the changing role of client reviews, from traditional compliance checkpoints to strategic conversations that build trust, improve engagement, and add long-term value.
+Discussion focused on the changing role of client reviews, from traditional compliance checkpoints to strategic conversations that build trust, how to improve engagement and to add long-term value.

-This interactive event is designed to share best practices and provide tangible for attendees navigating the changes in professional advice.
+This interactive event was designed to share best practices and provide tangible insights for attendees navigating the changes in professional advice.

 Pierre leads a team of advisers who are united by a commitment to delivering service grounded in strong core values.
 He believes that advice should always be client-first, honest, and relationship-driven, ensuring people feel supported through every stage of life.